 The mlread function provides a unified read interface for all the formats.
 It returns trial-by-trial data in a 1-by-n struct array.

 data = mlread(filename);

 [data, MLConfig, TrialRecord, filename] = mlread(__);

-The mlconcatenate function combines trial-by-trial analog data into one large seamless matrix and adjusts all timestamps accordingly, as if they are recorded in one single trial.
-This function is useful for reading data files in which signals were continuously recorded through inter-trial intervals.
+The mlconcatenate function combines trial-by-trial analog data into one large seamless matrix and adjusts all timestamps accordingly, as if the data were recorded in one single trial.
+This function is especially useful for reading data files in which signals were continuously recorded through inter-trial intervals.

 data = mlconcatenate;

 [data, MLConfig, TrialRecord, filename] = mlconcatenate(__);

 Some recorded signals, such as High Frequency, Voice or Webcam, have a large size and loading them all at once may cause an out-of-memory error.
 Those signals are stored as separate variables and not processed by mlread nor mlconcatenate.
 To read those data, use the mlreadsignal function.